 By Diane Watt, University of Surrey

 Hugeburc’s name is hidden in a cipher in Munich, Bayerische Staatsbibliothek, Codex latinus monacensis (Clm) 1086, fol.
 71v.
-Wikimedia Commons.
+CC BY-NC-SA 4.0.

 The project Women’s Literary History before the Conquest identifies early authors whose position as foremothers in the canon of English women’s writers has been overlooked for too long.
 Two of the most notable examples are Leoba (d.782), an Anglo-Saxon missionary in Francia, and Hugeburc (fl.
 760–780), an Anglo-Saxon nun who joined the Benedictine monastery of Heidenheim.
 Leoba was a correspondent of St Boniface, and she sent him the first extant example of poetry that we know for certain was written by an English woman.
 Hugeburc, who wrote lives of the brothers St Willibald and St Winnebald, is the first named English woman writer of a full-length literary narrative.